- Share this article on Facebook

-Live Nation is claiming in a $5.35 million lawsuit filed Thursday that its former chairman, Michael Cohl, has violated the terms of an agreement made at the time he left the company.
+Live Nation is claiming that its former chairman, Michael Cohl, has violated the terms of an agreement made at the time he left the company.

-Cohl is one of the most influential promoters in concert history, credited with inventing the modern rock tour through his relationships with such mega-selling superstars as U2 and the Rolling Stones.
+Cohl is one of the most influential promoters in concert history, credited with inventing the modern rock tour through his relationships with mega-selling superstars like U2 and the Rolling Stones.
 In 2008, Cohl left Live Nation amid a feud about the direction of the company.

 According to the Wall Street Journal at the time, Cohl was strongly in favor of signing musicians to so-called “360 deals,” which gave Live Nation a cut of virtually all of the artists’ revenues in return for big up-front payments.
 Before Cohl left the company, Live Nation completed such deals with Madonna and Jay-Z, handing over $120 million to the former and $150 million to the latter, in return for profit participation on things like record sales and image licensing.
 However, the plan was opposed by CEO Michael Rapino, who wanted to slow the pace of such deals.